btholt/complete-intro-to-react-v8/lessons/03-js-tools/C-eslint.md

 description: "An essential part of maintaining a project a long time is discipline in coding standards and avoiding antipatterns.
 ESLint is a great tool that helps you do just that."
 ---

 On top of Prettier which takes of all the formatting, you may want to enforce some code styles which pertain more to usage: for example you may want to force people to never use `with` which is valid JS but ill advised to use.
 [ESLint][eslint] comes into play here.
-It will lint for this problems.
+It will lint for these problems.

 First of all, run `npm install -D eslint@8.24.0 eslint-config-prettier@8.5.0` to install eslint in your project development dependencies.
 Then you may configure its functionalities.